enoch-ng/Dota2HelperBot/README.md

 ```
 {
 	"token": String that will be the bot's token
-	"prefix": String representing the command prefix
+	"prefix": String representing the command prefix, defaults to ;
 	"owner": String representing your Discord user ID
-	"changenick_interval": Int, number of seconds to wait before changing nickname again
+	"changenick_interval": Int, number of seconds to wait before changing nickname again, default: 600
-	"api_interval": Int, number of seconds to wait before making another call to Valve's API (recommended to be greater than 1)
+	"api_interval": Int, number of seconds to wait before making another call to Valve's API (recommended to be greater than 1), default: 20
 	"apikey": String representing your Steam API key
-	"filter_matches": Bool, determines whether the bot only reports on important matches (i.e. matches in notable leagues)
+	"filter_matches": Bool, determines whether the bot only reports on important matches (i.e. matches in notable leagues), default: true
-	"notable_leagues": Array of ints representing the IDs of leagues you want to track
+	"notable_leagues": Array of ints representing the IDs of leagues you want to track.
-	"filter_generic": Bool, determines whether the bot filters out matches where neither team has a real name
+	"filter_generic": Bool, determines whether the bot filters out matches where neither team has a real name, default: true
-	"no_repeat_matches": Bool, controls whether the bot filters out matches with the same teams and series score as a previous one
+	"no_repeat_matches": Bool, controls whether the bot filters out matches with the same teams and series score as a previous one, default: true
-	"save_match_data": Bool, controls logging of data obtained from API calls
+	"save_match_data": Bool, controls logging of data obtained from API calls, default: false
-	"verbose": Bool, enables a bit more information in the program output
+	"verbose": Bool, enables a bit more information in the program output, default: true
 }
 ```

-Of these fields, only `token` and `apikey` are required. `prefix` defaults to semicolon if left blank or not provided.
+Of these fields, only `token` and `apikey` are required.
 The bot will attempt to determine its owner automatically if `owner` is not provided.

 ## Implemented commands

 `changename` - Causes the bot to choose a random new nickname.

+`join` - Displays a link where server owners can add this bot.

 `ongoing` - Shows matches that are currently being “tracked” by the bot.